Having a grill at home is convenient because you can cook outside. But what about grilling in garage in inclement weather?

-Is grilling in garage safe?
+Is It Safe To Grill In the Garage?
 The answer is no. While grilling may seem like fun, it also causes risks to you & your home.
 Never use a charcoal grill, propane grill, or gas grill in the garage.
 They produce large amounts of carbon monoxide – more than enough to kill anyone.
 The National Fire Protection Association recommends that you only use grills outside.
 Consider putting them far away from the home, deck railings, and out from under the eaves on your home and any branches too.

-It is important to know if grilling in garage is safe and what safety precautions should be taken.
-Is it safe grilling in garage with door open?
+It is important to know if is it ok to grill in the garage and what safety precautions should be taken while grilling in garage with door open.

 Safety Concerns While Grilling in Garage

 1. Grilling in the Garage will Produce Carbon Monoxide

 The first concern is the carbon monoxide levels.
 Carbon monoxide is a colorless, odorless gas that can cause serious health problems if it accumulates in high concentrations.

 The garage door and windows should be left open to allow for ventilation as well as to keep the carbon monoxide levels down.

 Charcoal fires contribute to high levels of CO in the atmosphere.
 This is because when the wood is heated, it releases CO.
 When large amounts of wood are burned quickly like, in a charcoal fire, much more CO gets released into the atmosphere than if someone had slowly heated it over a long period.

 Gas grills also produce carbon monoxide.
 This gas can cause suffocation in a matter of mere minutes.
 Simple, uncontrolled amounts of this gas can be fatal even if you’re only partially enclosed.

 Opening your service doors or garage doors isn’t always enough to prevent high levels of CO.